-Slave-Free Alliance (SFA) celebrated the fifth anniversary of its founding in April 2018 this year.
-It now has 119 members, of which 14 are constituent businesses of the FTSE 100 index.

-SFA works with organisations of all sizes and complexity - from multinational companies like these, to individual hand car wash businesses.
-We operate in the UK, USA, Australia and now also in Norway following a successful launch in 2022-23.
+Slave-Free Alliance (SFA) celebrated the fifth anniversary this year of its April 2018 founding.
+It now has 119 members, of which 14 are constituent businesses of the FTSE 100 index on the London Stock Exchange.
+SFA works with organizations of all sizes and complexity - from multinational companies like these, to individual hand car wash businesses.
+We operate in the UK, USA, Australia and now also in Norway.